A bit about me...

 I've had great staff jobs, like those I held at U.S. News & World Report and at Adweek, but freelancing fits me best.

-I’ve also gained extensive experience writing bylined content marketing pieces for national brands like Costco, KeyBank, Nikon, RE/MAX, Waze, LiveIntent, and the U.S. Postal Service.
+I’ve also gained extensive experience writing content marketing pieces for national brands like Costco, First Citizens Bank, KeyBank, Nikon, RE/MAX, Waze, LiveIntent, and the U.S. Postal Service.
 I have ghostwritten thought leadership articles for prominent technology companies as well.

-I’m a strong writer, interviewer, and researcher.
+I’m a strong writer, interviewer, researcher, and finder of great sources.
 My brand promise is to deliver clean copy on time.

-I live in Dallas with my husband, son, and a very old dog.
+I live in Dallas with my husband, a son who is growing up too fast, and a feisty little canine.